-When Forms Come Alive, Hayward Gallery
+When Forms Come Alive; Hayward Gallery

 Oh the lush words “undulating, drooping, erupting, cascading and promiscuously proliferating”, the phrases used by Hayward Gallery to capture the essence of current exhibition When Form Comes Alive.
 A curated selection of sculpture, challenging the audience to disengage from disembodied digital interactions and rather enjoy moments of motion and sensation IRL.
 The curated selection of artworks beat, ooze, shake, froth, smoke, gesture all in a unique way, taking on a life of its own and becoming poetic works of gravity.